Eschede train disaster: Wheel design

-The ICE 1 trains were originally equipped with single-cast wheelsets, known as Monobloc wheels.
-Once in service it soon became apparent that this design could, as a result of metal fatigue and out-of-round conditions, result in resonance and vibration at cruising speed.
+The ICE 1 trains were originally equipped with single-cast wheelsets, known as monobloc wheels.
+Once in service it soon became apparent that this design could, as a result of metal fatigue and uneven wear, result in resonance and vibration at cruising speed.
 Passengers noticed this particularly in the restaurant car, where there were reports of loud vibrations in the dinnerware and of glasses "creeping" across tables.

-Managers in the railway organisation had experienced these severe vibrations on a trip and asked to have the problem solved.
-In response engineers decided that to solve the problem, the suspension of ICE cars could be improved with the use of a rubber damping ring between the rail-contacting steel tyre and the steel wheel body.
-A similar design had been employed successfully in trams around the world (known as resilient wheels), at significantly lower speeds.
-This kind of wheel, dubbed a "wheel-tyre" design, consisted of a wheel body surrounded by a 20 mm rubber damper and then a relatively thin metal tyre.
+Managers in the railway organisation had experienced these severe vibrations on a previous trip and asked to have the problem solved.
+In response engineers decided that, to solve the problem, the suspension of ICE cars could be improved with the use of a rubber damping ring between the rail-contacting steel tyre and the steel wheel body.
+A similar design (known as resilient wheels) had been employed successfully in trams around the world, at much lower speeds.
+This kind of wheel, dubbed a wheel–tyre design, consisted of a wheel body surrounded by a 20 mm rubber damper and then a relatively thin metal tyre.
 The new design was not tested at high speed in Germany before it was made operational, but was successful at resolving the issue of vibration at cruising speeds.
-Decade-long experience at high speed gathered by train manufacturers and railway companies in other European countries and Japan was not considered.
+Decade-long experience at high speed gathered by train manufacturers and railway companies in Italy, France and Japan was not considered.

-At the time, no facilities existed in Germany that could test the actual failure limit of the wheels, and so complete prototypes were never tested physically.
+At the time, there were no facilities in Germany that could test the actual failure limit of the wheels, and so complete prototypes were never tested physically.
 The design and specification relied greatly on available materials data and theory.
 The very few laboratory and rail tests that were performed did not measure wheel behaviour with extended wear conditions or speeds greater than normal cruising.
-Nevertheless, over a period of years the wheels proved themselves apparently reliable and, until the accident, had not caused any major problems.
+Nevertheless, over several years the wheels had been reliable and, until the accident, had not caused any major problems.

 In July 1997, nearly one year before the disaster, Üstra, the company that operates Hanover's tram network, discovered fatigue cracks in dual block wheels on trams running at about 24 km/h.
 It began changing wheels before fatigue cracks could develop, much earlier than was legally required by the specification. Üstra reported its findings in a warning to all other users of wheels built with similar designs, including Deutsche Bahn, in late 1997.
 According to Üstra, Deutsche Bahn replied by stating that they had not noticed problems in their trains.

 The Fraunhofer Institute for Structural Durability and System Reliability (Fraunhofer LBF) in Darmstadt was charged with the task of determining the cause of the accident.
-It was revealed later that the institute had told the DB management as early as 1992 about its concerns about possible wheel-tyre failure.
+It was revealed later that the institute had told the DB management as early as 1992 about its concerns about possible wheel–tyre failure.

-It was soon apparent that dynamic repetitive forces had not been accounted for in the statistical failure modelling done during the design phase, and the resulting design lacked an adequate margin of safety.
+It was soon apparent that dynamic repetitive forces had not been considered in the modelling done during the design phase, and the resulting design lacked an adequate margin of safety.
 The following factors, overlooked during design, were noted: